adammichaelwood/adammichaelwood.github.io/portfolio/dispatch-api/index.md

 ### `GetWOsByCustomer`

-_Used by a multi-customer agent, to retrieve all active WOs for a customer._
+_Used by a multi-Customer Agent, to retrieve all active WOs for a customer._

 #### Parameters